-Thoughts on art, science, reason, software, language, astronomy, liberty, economics, and 'other'.
+Thoughts on art, science, reason, software, language, space, longevity, astronomy, liberty, economics, and 'other'.
 Corrections welcome.

 Keynesian Economics vs. Austrian Economics